Insurance that helps cover you and your business against unforeseen events which cause either financial loss or physical damage.

 The financial impact of being uninsured could put you out of business and could put at risk your personal money and assets (home).
 Also, in some cases the law requires you to have insurance.

 If you are unsure about insurance, it is worth speaking to someone about your needs.
 Don’t be concerned about calling a specialist firm of brokers as they are there to offer advice and are used to handling customers who are ‘shopping around’.

-While we don’t offer advice, we do want you to be comfortable with the concepts of business insurance – we help below.
+While we don’t offer advice, we do want you to be comfortable with the concepts of business insurance – we therefore offer some help below.